-Andrew is a partner at Russell, McCormick & Russell, the largest law firm in Keeseville, New York.
+Andrew Russell is a partner at Russell, McCormick & Russell, the largest law firm in Keeseville, New York.
 Mr. Russell graduated from AuSable Valley Central School in 2000, SUNY Plattsburgh in 2004 with a Bachelor of Arts degree in Psychology and a Minor in Music.
 In 2008, he graduated from Albany Law School with a Juris Doctor degree and was admitted to practice law in 2009 in all Courts of the State of New York as well as the Federal Court System.
 He is currently the Vice president for Literacy Volunteers of Essex and Franklin County, and a Member-At-Large for the Adirondack Regional Theatre.
 He is now a "retired" community theatre actor and has appeared in Annie, Sound of Music, Anything Goes, West Side Story, and Cabaret with ETC, and Oklahoma, My Fair Lady, Li'l Abner, Oliver, and Cinderella at AuSable Valley.

 Saundra Stortz holds a degree in Speech and Dramatic Art with a minor in music history from the University of Missouri.
 She is past-president of the Board of Directors of the Champlain Valley Oratorio Society.
 Saundra teaches courses in musical theatre history, music appreciation, choral music and public speaking at Clinton Community College.
 She was the first recipient there of the Chancellor’s Award for Excellence in Adjunct Teaching in 2015.
 She is also a retired music specialist from St. Peter’s and Seton Elementary schools for grades pre-K through 8.
 She has been seen on the stage in Anything Goes (Chazy Music Theatre 2013,) Chicago, (CMT 2014,) South Pacific, The Boyfriend, and Stop the World I Want To Get Off.
-She served as Assistant Director for Beyond Therapy ( 2015) and I Hate Hamlet (2016.)
-Saundra will direct ACT’s production of Constellations in Spring 2018.
+After working with Derrick Hopkins as Assistant Director for Beyond Therapy ( 2015) and I Hate Hamlet (2016) Saundra directed ACT’s first production, Constellations (April 2018,) and Steel Magnolias (February, 2019.)
+After Assistant Directing Mothers and Sons (October, 2019) she is currently preparing to direct a staged reading of Arsenic and Old Lace at the Plattsburgh City Hall Rotunda on February 27 and 28, 2020.